spcl/HTSIM/README.md

 - ```Switch-Fail-Duration```:  If turned on, the switch fails for the duration specified in "Switch-Fail-Duration-Time."
 - ```Switch-Fail-Duration-Time```: Defines how many picoseconds the switch fails if "Switch-Fail-Duration" is turned on.

-<br/><br/>
-- ```Switch-Worst-Case```: Simulates complete failure of a switch.
-If turned on, affected switches are failing with 50% probability uniformly between 0 and 6 minutes long, and with 50% probability geometrically (with parameter 0.1) between 6 and 300 minutes long.
-- ```Switch-Worst-Case-Start-After```: Defines after how many picoseconds the first switch fails.
-- ```Switch-Worst-Case-Period```: Defines after how many picoseconds since the last switch fail the next switch fails.
-- ```Switch-Fail-Max-Percent```: Between 0 and 1, defines the maximum percentage of failing switches.

 #### Switch Bit Error Rate
 - ```Switch-BER```: Simulates the bit error rate of a switch.
 It assumes the worst-case scenario that the corrupted packet is only recognized at the receiver and therefore corrupt packets are only dropped at the receiver.
 - ```Switch-BER-Start-After```: Defines after how many picoseconds the first packet gets corrupted.